Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Prior Work

-A number of NGOs reported that sex workers were better equipped to deal with the pandemic as compared to the general public, due to their existing health risk awareness and contact with health services~\cite{avwioro2021commercial}, even including the most marginalised such as minors trading sex~\cite{amdeselassie2020experiences,ghimire2021effects}.
-Academic media analyses~\cite{campbell2020global,bahadur2020sex} were a fast and efficient way to analyse the situation for sex workers in the pandemic, documenting daily life impacts such as movement restrictions, food insecurity, homelessness; violence and exclusion from government schemes; and the response from sex worker rights organisations.
-Some researchers managed swift qualitative research with sex workers, with findings echoing those of NGOs and the media analyses~\cite{belete2020uncovering,museva2021sex,singer2020covid,tan2021impact,janyam2020protecting, pereira2021male}.
-In some places, the closure or interruption of healthcare services, meaning sex workers struggled to access for example HIV prevention or treatment, was of great concern~\cite{gichuna2020access,macharia2021sexual,toh2020impact}, as was the mental health of sex workers dealing with these issues on top of increased stigma and violence~\cite{kahambing2021mental}.
-Field reports from academics, sex worker rights groups and NGOs~\cite{shareck2021double} reported additional issues such as increased intimate partner violence~\cite{mantell2021life}, forced quarantine for sex workers~\cite{kimani2020effects} or police fines~\cite{lam2020covid}.
+In some places, the closure or interruption of healthcare services, meaning sex workers struggled to access for example HIV prevention or treatment, was of great concern~\cite{gichuna2020access,macharia2021sexual,toh2020impact, website:Sexworkeurope}, as was the mental health of sex workers dealing with these issues on top of increased stigma and violence~\cite{kahambing2021mental, website:NobodyLeftOutside}.
+Field reports from academics, sex worker rights groups and NGOs~\cite{shareck2021double} reported additional issues such as increased intimate partner violence~\cite{mantell2021life}, forced quarantine for sex workers~\cite{kimani2020effects} or police fines and deportations~\cite{lam2020covid, website:Pion-norge}.
 Our work builds on these prior findings to focus on the role of online-only sex work in this precarious context.

 There is a limited body of prior studies on digital mediation of sex work during the COVID-19 pandemic.
 Brouwers and Hermann analysed the response of adult advertising platforms to the pandemic, finding various responses ranging from raising money for mutual aid funds for sex workers, to removing valuable safety tools (such as a client review system where sex workers could verify the client was genuine and ask for a reference from a colleague the client had previously seen), in order to appear to not support in-person meeting during stay-at-home orders~\cite{brouwers2020we}.
-Additional prior work on the impacts of the COVID-19 pandemic on sex workers suggests that the pandemic is ``acting as a magnifying glass for insecurities that sex workers have faced for long''~\cite{cubides2021sex}.
+Further, Cubides Kovacsics et al. studied the impacts of the COVID-19 pandemic on sex workers in the Netherlands, finding that the pandemic is ``acting as a magnifying glass for insecurities that sex workers have faced for long''~\cite{cubides2021sex}.

 Examining how in-person sex workers were responding to the pandemic, Callendar et al. examined male sex worker advertising profiles during the pandemic and found that fewer profiles were active, fewer new profiles were being made, and some profiles included messaging about the virus including redirection toward online services~\cite{callander2021investigating}.
 Relatedly, Azam et al. described changes in the in-person sex work market, comparing the Netherlands and Belgium, neighbouring countries with differing laws regarding sex work, finding a shift from venue (brothel, parlour or club) work towards independent sex work (escorting)~\cite{azam2021covid}.
 However, this study uses client reviews and sex worker advertising directories and forums as factual data, an approach that is controversial due to the likely low veracity of this data~\cite{website:forgedintimacies.com}.
 Our work addresses their call to investigate ``what happens to sex workers who stop selling physical sex,'' and uses qualitative methods to deeply understand workers' direct experiences of the impact of a shift to online-only work.